 The fine for breaking Banff’s bylaw is $150.

-A mandatory mask bylaw will go into effect in Canmore at noon on Friday, Aug.
+A mandatory mask bylaw took effect in Canmore at noon on Friday, Aug.
 7.

 The bylaw includes public transit, vehicles for hire (such as taxis and shuttles), public spaces (such as malls, retail businesses, churches and grocery stores) and Town of Canmore facilities (including the Civic Centre, Canmore Recreation Centre and Elevation Place).